FlorianMarquardt/MastodonOriginalPostsViewer/README.md

 then everything will be displayed with the message text on top and no further input field for the user.
 This may be handy sometimes.

+Note: If you want to host this on the free PythonAnywhere account, you need to have a mastodon.social account (where you create your token), because only that instance is on their 'allowlist'.
+Otherwise, with a paid account, you can go through any instance.